Respect for Nature

 Make a plan and carry it out with the service-learning process.
 This video describes how to plan a project.

 - Option One: Look at the photos taken during the walk and discuss the texture and color captured.
-Then for homework have them choose one photo and use art materials to recreate a small part of the photo, focusing on the color, design, and texture.
-When the pictures are back at school on another day, hang up the art and do a gallery walk past all the pictures, discussing what they see and what it makes them think and what it makes them feel.
+Then have them choose one photo and use art materials to recreate a small part of the photo, focusing on the color, design, and texture.
+When the pictures are done, hang up the art and do a gallery walk past all the pictures, discussing what they see and what it makes them think and what it makes them feel.
 Art is more than elements of design; it communicates our feelings and attitudes about the subject.
 Discuss our feelings when we observe and interact with beautiful and diverse sounds, textures, colors in nature.

 - Option Two: Nature has been our home and playground for a couple million years.
 We have been moving increasingly more indoors.
 Young people may interview someone from an earlier generation, like a parent, grandparent, or elderly friend.
 What changes have they seen?
 See Interview Questions handout below.
 The youth each write a brief description of an activity in nature practiced by their older friend, and share it with the class in a gallery walk the next day.